-We need you to enjoy performing, acting and theatre arts.
+We need you to enjoy performing, acting and theatre.

-If you look forward to your Drama lessons in Year 9 and enjoy performing and see the value of working collaboratively with others, this could be the course for you!
-The essentials of the course have been covered in Key Stage 3 and we build on these skills in Key Stage 4.
+If you look forward to your Drama lessons in Year 9 and enjoy Drama and see the value of Drama and don't 'goon' around.
+This could be the course for you!
+The essentials of the course have been covered in Key

+Stage 3 and we build on these skills in Key Stage 4.